AlexanderYAPPO/keystone_full_deployment/README.md

 Mariadb didn't start if some are not deleted

 ## Usage
-Keystone can be deployed using Vagrant via included Vagrantfile or on any other machine by running ansible/deploy_keystone.yml Ansible playbook.

 Keystone can be deployed and tests can be started by running tests_run.py script.